-What is the main purpose of the Global Privacy Enforcement Network?
+QUESTION 14 What is the main purpose of the Global Privacy Enforcement Network?

-- B. To investigate allegations of privacy violations internationally - C. To protect the interests of privacy consumer groups worldwide - D. To arbitrate disputes between countries over jurisdiction for privacy laws
+- A. To promote universal cooperation among privacy authorities - B. To investigate allegations of privacy violations internationally - C. To protect the interests of privacy consumer groups worldwide - D. To arbitrate disputes between countries over jurisdiction for privacy laws